danzatt/ios-dualboot/README.md

 Expert command (? for help): m
 ```

-`gptfdisk` has rounded that it to 64 entires but since this isn't real GPT LwVM will remove all empty entires after reboot.
+`gptfdisk` has rounded that it to 64 entries but since this isn't real GPT LwVM will remove all empty entries after reboot.
 Now create the actual partitions `n <Enter> <Enter> <Enter>` (keep the index and first sector default):
 ```
 Command (? for help): n